ddev/ddev/docs/users/performance.md

 ### Caveats about Mutagen Integration

+* Mutagen is not the right choice for every project.
+If filesystem consistency is your highest priority (as opposed to performance) then you'll want to walk carefully.
+At this point, there haven't been major issues reported, but two-way sync is a very difficult computational problem, and problems may surface.
+If you have backups (Time Machine!) and code under source control, you should be fine.
 * Multiple mutagen versions can't coexist on one machine, so please stop any running mutagen.
 On macOS, `killall mutagen`.
+* This is mostly for macOS users.
+WSL2 is already the preferred environment for Windows users, but if you're still using traditional Windows this makes a huge difference.
+Turning on mutagen doesn't make sense on Linux or WSL2.
+* Mutagen integration ends up at least doubling the size of your project code disk usage, because the code exists both on your computer and also inside a docker volume.
+So take care that you have enough overall disk space, and also (on macOS) that you have enough file space set up in Docker Desktop.
 * If your project is likely to change the same file on both the host and inside the container, you may be at risk for conflicts.
 * Massive changes to either the host or the container are the most likely to introduce issues.
 This integration has been tested extensively with major changes introduced by `ddev composer` and `ddev composer create` but be aware of this issue.
-A script that deletes huge sections of the synced data is a related behavior that should raise caution.
+Changing git branches or a script that deletes huge sections of the synced data are related behaviors that should raise caution.
 * You can cause an explicit sync with `ddev mutagen sync` and see syncing status with `ddev mutagen status`.
 Note that both `ddev start` and `ddev stop` automatically force a mutagen sync.
 * If you do composer actions inside the container (with `ddev ssh`) you'll probably want to do a `ddev mutagen sync` to make sure they get synced as soon as possible, although most people won't ever notice the difference and mutagen will get it synced soon enough.
 * Keep backups.
 Mutagen syncing is an experimental feature.